TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Abstract

 \section{Abstract}

 Speech-LLM models have demonstrated great performance in multi-modal and multi-task speech understanding.
 A typical speech-LLM paradigm is integrating speech modality with a large language model (LLM).
 While the Whisper encoder was frequently adopted in previous studies for speech input, it shows limitations regarding input format, model scale and semantic performance.
-To this end, we propose a lightweight TTA model specialized in speech semantics for more effective LLM integration.
-With large-scale training of 358k hours of speech data on multilingual speech recognition (ASR), speech translation (ST) and speech-text alignment tasks, TTA is capable of producing robust cross-lingual speech representations.
-Extensive evaluations across diverse benchmarks, including ASR/ST, speech retrieval, and ASR-LLM performance assessments, demonstrate TTA’s superiority over Whisper.
-Furthermore, we rigorously validate the interplay between cross-lingual capabilities and ASR/ST performance.
-The model weights and training recipes of TTA will be released as part of an audio understanding toolkit \textit{Auden}.
+To this end, we propose a lightweight TTA (Transcribe, Translate and Alignment) model specialized in speech semantics for more effective LLM integration.
+With large-scale training of 358k hours of speech data on multilingual speech recognition (MASR), speech translation (ST) and speech-text alignment tasks, TTA is capable of producing robust cross-lingual speech representations.
+Extensive evaluations across diverse benchmarks, including MASR/ST, speech retrieval, and ASR-LLM performance assessments, demonstrate TTA's superiority over Whisper.
+Furthermore, we rigorously validate the interplay between cross-lingual capabilities and MASR/ST performance.
+The model weights \footnote{ {https://huggingface.co/AudenAI/auden-tta-m10}} and training recipes of TTA will be released as part of an audio understanding toolkit \textit{Auden} \footnote{ {https://github.com/AudenAI/Auden/tree/main/examples/tta}}.